In this post, we will provide a simple rule of thumb and some exceptions for our biomedical authors.

 Rule of Thumb

-In scientific text, Arabic numerals should be used in preference to words when the number designates anything that can be counted or measured.
+In a scientific text, Arabic numerals should be used in preference to words when the number designates anything that can be counted or measured.

 - The authors detected VEGF in 12 of 12 samples from patients with NVG.